The Overlapping Epidemics

 - Lifestyle modifications (weight loss, sodium restriction, hydration) benefit both conditions

-- Comprehensive cardiovascular risk assessment is essential in gout patients
+- Comprehensive cardiovascular risk assessment is essential in people with gout

 References